-Unless the Superintendent or principal determines that expulsion should not be recommended under the circumstances or that an alternative means of correction would address the conduct, he/she the Superintendent or principal shall recommend a student's expulsion for any of the following acts: (Education Code 48915)
+Unless the Superintendent or principal determines that expulsion should not be recommended under the circumstances or that an alternative means of correction would address the conduct, the Superintendent or principal shall recommend a student's expulsion for any of the following acts: (Education Code 48915)

 - 1. Causing serious physical injury to another person, except in self-defense - 2.
 Possession of any knife or other dangerous object of no reasonable use to the student - 3.
-Unlawful possession of any controlled substance as listed in Health and Safety Code 11053-11058, except for (a) the first offense for the possession of not more than one ounce of marijuana, other than concentrated cannabis, or (b) the student's possession of over-the-counter medication for his/her use or other medication prescribed for him/her by a physician - 4.
+Unlawful possession of any controlled substance as listed in Health and Safety Code 11053-11058, except for (a) the first offense for the possession of not more than one ounce of marijuana, other than concentrated cannabis, or (b) the student's possession of over-the-counter medication or other medication prescribed by a physician - 4.
 Robbery or extortion - 5.
 Assault or battery, as defined in Penal Code 240 and 242, upon any school employee